DemonFromHeaven/XB3_Final_Project/README.md

 final project for McMaster's Software 2XB3 Experiential class.
 The Eclipse project contains both the client and the server programs.

+## Technical Details
+This project uses Maven to handle dependencies.
+The server portion of the application was written for a Tomcat server.

 ### Server Setup
 1. Ensure that you are running a Unix-based operating system (Linux/macOS), that you have [maven](https://maven.apache.org/) installed and that you are able to execute makefiles
 2. Create a new user to run the server with so that your personal files are moderately more secure